- A Montana medical card can save you more than 15% on every marijuana purchase.

 - All designated purchasers must be 21 years of age or older.

-- Designated purchasers can be a patient themselves.
+- Designated purchasers can be patients with a qualifying medical condition themselves.

 - Designated purchasers cannot have a felony drug conviction.